csvsoundsystem/federal-treasury-api/readme.md

-Add the crontab to your crontab.
+Run this to schedule the thingy to download and parse daily.

-    ../crontab.sh| crontab
+    ./crontab.sh | crontab

+Run `crontab -e` to edit the schedule later.